-- 7. Application of materials science to archaeological artefacts, main methods in current use.
+- 7.Application of materials science to archaeological artefacts, main methods in current use.
 (NES)

 - 8. Microscopy and chemical analysis.
 (NES)

-- 9. Ceramics.
+- 9.Ceramics.
 (NES)

-Materials analysis (continued 3 lectures)
+Materials analysis of artefacts (continued 3 lectures)

-10-11.
-Metals and glasses.
-[Note: This is a double lecture] (NES & MP)

-12 Identification and provenience of organic materials; Overview.
+10-11.Metals and glasses.
+(NES & MP) [Note: This is a double lecture] 12.Identification and provenience of organic materials: An overview.
 (NES)